TabbyML/tabby/website/blog/2023-09-18-release-0-1-1-metal/index.md

 ---
 authors: [ meng ]
 ---
-# Tabby v0.1.1: Metal inference and StarCoder supports in llama.cpp!
+# Tabby v0.1.1: Metal inference and StarCoder supports!

 We are thrilled to announce the release of Tabby [v0.1.1](https://github.com/TabbyML/tabby/releases/tag/v0.1.1) 👏🏻.